bitniftee/reportato/README.md

 ### reportato.views.BaseCSVGeneratorView

 Are you a CBV fan?
-It is your lucky day, because `reportato` provides a base view from which you can inherit for building your own stuff.
+It's your lucky day, because `reportato` provides a base view from which you can inherit for building your own stuff.

 `BaseCSVGeneratorView` inherits from Django's `django.views.generic.ListView`